 Our Coronavirus Time Capsule Activity is a stay-at-home project for families to keep children busy and help them make sense of this historic event.
-The coronavirus lockdown has been a tough time for everyone and almost overnight our lives changed dramatically, and return to normal life is still a long way off.
+The coronavirus lockdown has been a tough time for everyone and almost overnight our lives changed dramatically.
 It’s been a big deal for our children, and they’ve had to adjust to learning at home, being isolated from friends and family, and not able to do normal kids’ stuff.

 We created this Time Capsule Activity to help families and we’d love to see what your children put in their time capsules!
 Leave a comment at the end of this post and tell us more, and follow us on Facebook and Instagram for more fun home learning ideas.